Secondary Asbestos Exposure

 One option for compensation is filing a lawsuit.
 Asbestos liability cases may focus on a company or employer’s failure to warn of asbestos or other legal infractions.
 In order to succeed, these cases must usually trace the asbestos exposure to a definite source.
 This task may prove difficult for victims of secondary asbestos exposure.

-However, an experienced mesothelioma lawyer can help plaintiffs trace their exposure.
-Law firms specializing in asbestos and mesothelioma have experience investigating the source of exposure.
-They can also help potential plaintiffs navigate state laws.
-Liability laws regarding secondary exposure and asbestos lawsuits differ by state.
-For instance, Arizona laws do not hold companies responsible for injuries related to secondhand exposure.
+However, hiring an experienced mesothelioma lawyer can help people trace their exposure.
+Top law firms specializing in asbestos and mesothelioma have experience investigating the source of exposure.
+They can also help navigate state laws pertaining to these types of cases.

-John and his wife filed a lawsuit against the responsible asbestos product manufacturer, National Friction Products.
-In 2013, an Ohio court awarded Panza and his wife $27.5 million in legal damages.
-The award included $12.5 million in damages for John and $15 million for his wife.
+He and his wife filed an asbestos lung cancer lawsuit against the responsible asbestos product manufacturer, National Friction Products.
+In 2013, an Ohio court awarded the professor and his wife $27.5 million in legal damages.
+The award included $12.5 million in damages for him and $15 million for his wife.

 Common Questions About Secondary Asbestos Exposure